Print the legend

 Ford managed in this film to contain the sentimental side and limit the slapstick humor that he was prone to and which disfigured so many of his Westerns.
 For example, the original script contained a Destry-style ‘catfight’ between Clementine and Chihuahua, a scene which Ford axed – it would have been disastrous.
 The simplicity of the plot allows Ford to take his time, and the tone of the picture is quiet and contemplative.
 This helps in my view to make it one of Ford’s very greatest Westerns.
 And the contemplativeness heightens the explosions of violence when they come.

 This measured pace combined with the lyrical photography led one critic, Robert Warshow, to dismiss the picture as “too soft” but I think he thus wrote off what was a deliberate and high-quality feature of the film.
-Zanuck was a skillful editor and, uncredited (the editing is listed as by Dorothy Spencer), he made considerable changes to produce the final cut.
+Zanuck was a skillful editor and, uncredited (the editing is listed as by Dorothy Spencer), he made considerable changes to produce the final cut, including replacing Wyatt and Clementine’s final handshake with a (subsequently filmed) kiss on the cheek.
 The editing tends to reinforce the narrative, making it easier for the audience to grasp the story.
 It didn’t please Ford, understandably.
 He refused a huge offer of $600,000 a year to make more pictures for Fox, and when asked later which had been his best Westerns he never mentioned Clementine.
 He seemed to think it no longer belonged to him.
 It is unclear exactly what Ford eliminated from the shooting script as he went along (and his instinct was usually right) and what was left on the cutting-room floor by Zanuck.
 There was a whole comic sub-plot of a bawdy house run by Jane Darwell that went – Darwell’s part was reduced to little more than a cameo.

 My Darling Clementine opened, surprisingly, to mixed reviews and only average box-office takings.
 It grossed about $2.8m, little more than a break-even.
 It was also completely ignored at the following Academy Awards.
 Curious, really, for such a splendid film, the first big Ford picture after the war and with such a superb cast.